kedacore/http-add-on/docs/ref/vX.X.X/http_scaled_object.md

 # The `HTTPScaledObject`

->This document reflects the specification of the `HTTPScaledObject` resource for the `v0.8.1` version.
+>This document reflects the specification of the `HTTPScaledObject` resource for the `vX.X.X` version.

 Each `HTTPScaledObject` looks approximately like the below: